vpavlenko/vpavlenko/README.md

 I study the structure of music and I make it easier to digest.
 I care about the order of notes (pitches).
 Right now I don't care about rhythms or timbres.

+In a more broader sense, I'm an educator with a lot of experience teaching various aspects of programming.
+And, separately, I enjoy complex hierarchical evolutionary systems like human languages or music (maybe, that's a complete list).

 My main project is
 [rawl.rocks](https://rawl.rocks/) where I employ colored music notation so that you see chords faster.
 I reuse a huge collection of MIDI files available in the internet (hehe) to show the real structure of Western harmony and arrangement, zoomed into styles and composers.